 Adjusted cash flow provided by operating activities represents cash provided by operating activities less interest paid.
-Cash flow provided by operating activities is the most comparable measure to AFFO.
-The reconciliation of adjusted cash flow provided by operating activities to AFFO measures the amount available for distribution to Unitholders.
+The reconciliation of adjusted cash flow provided by operating activities to AFFO measures the amount generated by operations and available for distribution to Unitholders.
 See "Distributions".